kiba/Writings/atg/chp2_aftermath.md

 "I'll be there in a minute.
 Just need to check one last box off."

-When she was done, she joined the rest of SG-1 at a local resturant.
+When she was done, she joined the rest of SG-1 at a local restaurant.

 ***